Ancestors & Money: A 6 month coaching cohort

 We will work together as a group, and we will support you 1:1, as you do intensive research on your own people (through family records and/or online resources) with the goal of speaking the truth of the harm caused in your lineage, locating any allies for healing and resistance, and discerning what reparative action can look like for you.
 We will also explore how not to replicate the frequent patterns of harms enacted by white and/or wealthy people engaging with genealogy.

-Our online sessions consist of facilitated large group practices, coaching and discussion, teaching and storytelling, small group practices and peer support, and individual journal and reflection time.
+Our online sessions consist of facilitated large group practices, coaching and discussion, teaching and storytelling, small group practices and peer support, as well as individual journal and reflection time.
 We welcome a number of guest speakers who bring wisdom on ancestors and money from Black and Indigenous perspectives.
 You attend all sessions live, though if you need to miss one, we will record for you on request.

-In addition to the eight group sessions, you will have:
+In addition to the above group sessions and retreats, you will have:

-• Two one-hour coaching sessions with Morgan, and two one-hour mentoring sessions with Justine.
+Four one-hour 1:1 support sessions, two with Morgan, and two with Justine.
 We are also on your team by text and email throughout the cohort, available for your questions, stories, celebrations, needs.

-• A peer support call with a different member of the cohort between every session, and co-working sessions with a small accountability pod of 3-5 people.
+A community-building 1:1 call with a different member of the cohort between every session

 — Anonymous